bsoarespk/wiremock/docs-v2/_docs/running-standalone.md

 `--match-headers`: When in record mode, capture request headers with the keys specified.
 See record-playback.
+`--match-headers-regex`: When in record mode, capture request headers matching pattern.
+See record-playback.

 `--proxy-all`: Proxy all requests through to another base URL e.g.
 `--proxy-all="http://api.someservice.com"` Typically used in conjunction